Adjustment Disorder (Stress Response Syndrome)

 What Causes Adjustment Disorder?

-The triggers for Adjustment Disorder can vary and are highly dependent on individual perception and coping mechanisms.
-Common causes include:
+The triggers can vary and are highly dependent on coping mechanisms and how people see the world around them.

-• Death of a loved one: Grieving a significant loss can disrupt daily life and emotional stability.
+• Death of a loved one - Grief can significantly affect daily life and emotional stability.

-• Health diagnoses: Being diagnosed with a serious illness can be a major stressor.
+• Health diagnoses - Being diagnosed with a serious illness can be very stressful.

-• Traumatic events: Experiencing or witnessing violence, accidents, or assaults can trigger AD
+• Traumatic events - Experiencing or witnessing acts of violence, assault, or accidents.

 • Difficulty sleeping

-• Changes in appetite, either poor or excessive eating
+• Changes in appetite, eating too much or too little

 • Trouble concentrating